 Civilian: refugee will be civilian after they get one piece of material.

-Worker: build buildings ,repair buildings, need hammer
+Worker: thy build buildings ,repair buildings, and need a hammer

-Soldier: range attack, need guns
+Soldier: range attack(more here), need guns

-Defender: have shield for blocking attack.
-Defender will use lances to attack, when they behind the wall.
+Defender: they have shields for blocking attack.
+Defender will use lances to attack, when they are behind the wall. (more on shields)

-Refugee: the primary level people,need material
+Refugee: the primary level people, theyneed material. (this should be the first one listed)